Nutritional Psychiatry: How Diet Affects Mental Health

 How Certain Foods Affect Our Mood

-Different foods can have different effects on how we feel.
-Some foods can help our brain work better, while others can make us feel low.
-Here are a few examples:
+Different foods have different effects on how we feel.
+Some enhance brain function and lift our mood, while others leave us feeling sluggish or down.
+Here are key examples:

 Making Small Changes